Bad Haircut? Don't Panic, Here's What Actually Helps

 You know that sinking feeling when you get home from the salon and realize your haircut looks... wrong?
 Maybe it's way shorter than you expected, or the layers are doing something weird, or you just hate it and can't explain why.

-I see this at Studio 360 by The Warehouse Salon all the time.
-Someone sits in my chair looking miserable, convinced their hair is ruined.
+We see this at The Warehouse Salon in Fairfield, NJ more than you'd think.
+Someone sits in our chair looking miserable, convinced their hair is ruined.
 And honestly?
 It almost never is.

 Most "bad" haircuts just need time and a little creativity.
 Here's what actually works when you're stuck with a cut you didn't want.